How Can Someone Use My Credit Card Without Having It? A Complete Guide to Theft Prevention

 As the name suggests, shoulder surfing involves looking over someone’s shoulder as they use an ATM or enter their credit card PIN at a payment terminal.

 Experienced thieves don’t need more than a few moments to memorize your credit card information or take a picture of it for later reference.
-In rarer instances, criminals use binoculars and other vision-enhancing hardware to see your credit card number from a distance.
+In rarer instances, criminals use binoculars and other vision-enhancing hardware to get your credit card info from a distance.

 Card Skimmers and Shimmers